byu-cs-236-f25/homework-1-sets-ericmercer/README.md

   3. Commit those changes (`git commit`)
   4. Push those commits to GitHub (`git push` or **Sync** in VS Code)

-**Navigate to GitHub** and open the repo for Homework 1.
-At the top of the webpage, click on _Actions_.
-That will take you to a page that shows a log of all the things that happened on GitHub after you've committed your repo.

-**Click on top entry**, which might start with something like `Merge branch main ...`.
-That will take you to a page that includes the results of the autotests.

-**Review test results**.
-You should see a green check mark next to `run-autograding-tests` if your code passed all the tests.
-You can click on `run-autograding-tests` to see more information.
-Click on `Autograding Reporter` to see a summary of results.
-At the bottom, you should see a table like the following:
+Once you’ve committed and pushed your code, GitHub Classroom will automatically run the `run-autograding-tests` workflow.
+You can check the results in **two ways**:

+#### **Option 1 – On GitHub.com**
+1. Go to your repository on GitHub.
+2. Click the **Actions** tab at the top of the page.
+3. Click on the topmost workflow.
+That will open a new page.
+3. Open the most recent `run-autograding-tests` workflow run.
+4. Scroll to find the **Autograding Reporter** section.
+5. Expand it to see the detailed integration test results, including the table showing scores for each test.
+The summary should look something like the following:

 | Test Runner Name                 | Test Score | Max Score |
 |-----------------------------------|------------|-----------|